Pitigliano: Synagogue and Jewish community

 For several hundred years Pitigliano was a frontier town between the Grand Duchy of Tuscany and, to the south, the Papal States.
 For this reason, the town was home to a flourishing and long-lived Jewish community, mostly made up by people fleeing from Rome during the Counterreformation persecutions.
-Jews of the town used one of the caves for their ritual Passover matzoh bakery, the "forno delle azzime" described in detail in Edda Servi Machlin's "Classic Cuisine of the Italian Jews."
+Jews of the town used one of the caves for their ritual Passover matzoh bakery, the forno delle azzime.
 After the promulgation of racial laws under Nazi influence, all the Jews of the town reportedly escaped capture with the help of their Christian neighbors.
-Although there are almost no Jews left in town, not enough to provide a minyan, the synagogue (1598, with furnishings of the 17th and 18th centuries) is still officiated from time to time.
+Although there are almost no Jews left in town, not enough to provide a minyan (10 Jewish male adults), the synagogue (built in 1598, with furnishings of the 17th and 18th centuries) is still officiated from time to time.
 It was restored in 1995.

 Main sights

 Etruscan remains

-Pitigliano is home to a series of artificial cuts into the tufa rock to varying depths ranging from less than 1 m to over 10 m.
+Pitigliano is home to a series of artificial cuts into the tuff rock to varying depths ranging from less than 1 m to over 10 m.
 At the bottom of these cuts (Italian: tagliate) are carved channels, apparently for water, although some take the form of steps.
-The purpose of the cuts is not known: the three main theories are that they were roads, quarries, or water conveyance schemes; they radiate outward from the base of the butte of Pitigliano, down to the rivers then back to the top of the plateau that surrounds the town.
-A few very brief Etruscan inscriptions are said to have been found on the walls of the cuts, but are ill documented.
+The purpose of the cuts is not known.
+The three main theories are that they were roads, quarries, or water conveyance schemes; they radiate outward from the base of the butte of Pitigliano, down to the rivers then back to the top of the plateau that surrounds the town.
+Numerous vases and artifacts have been recovered from the Poggio Buco necropolis.